jameslong/topsecret/README.md

 # topsecret

 [Top Secret](https://playtopsecret.com) is a video game about the Snowden leaks played by email.
-This repo contains the open-source server, client-side, and editor code for the game.
+This repo contains the game server, content editor, and browser/desktop clients.
 Stay up to date about the game via the [blog](https://playtopsecret.com/blog.html), [forum](http://forum.playtopsecret.com), and [Twitter account](https://twitter.com/jamestyro).

 ## Dependencies